cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     points: Types_2.Point3[];
     preview: any;
     toolGroupId: string;
-    createMemo: (segmentId: any, segmentVoxels: any, previewVoxels: any, previewMemo: any) => LabelmapMemo_2;
+    createMemo: (segmentId: any, segmentVoxels: any, previewVoxels?: any, previewMemo?: any) => LabelmapMemo_2;
 };

 // @public (undocumented)